perfsonar/docs/addon_microdep.rst

         :scale: 40 %

 The main map GUI is composed of
   * A world map (Open street map) showing testpoint locations and measurement flows between them.
-See red circle in figure above.
   * A vertical navigation and search bar to the left.
-See blue circle in figure above.
   * A tab management bar above the world map.
-See green circle in figure above.

 Test flow overview - World map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^